loafcheck/JS100Problems/README.md

 # Korean Algorithm Challenges

 ## Overview
-This repository contains LeetCode problems and solutions tailored for Korean test formats.
-It is designed to help users practice and master algorithmic problems in the context of Korean coding assessments.
+This repository contains 100 algorithmic problems and solutions tailored for Korean test formats.
+It is designed to help users practice and master algorithmic challenges commonly encountered in Korean coding assessments.

+## Key Features

 ## Key Features